-- Force LinkedIn to scrape the post again by appending a ?1 to the URL text and then sharing the new link on LinkedIn.
+Force LinkedIn to scan the post again by appending ?1 to the original URL.
+Then share the new URL on LinkedIn.
 For example:

 - Post URL on your site: https://www.yourblog.com/new-post